 Guns in England

 The English Bill of Rights in 1689 affirmed, among other things, the right of every Englishman to keep and bear arms.
 For more information: Bill of Rights 1689, from Wikipedia, says:

 “It reestablished the liberty of Protestants to have arms for their defense within the rule of law.”

-Since 1920, the UK has been gradually implementing strict regulation of the civilian ownership of firearms through the 1920, 1937, 1968, 1988, (amendment), and 1997, (amendment), Firearms Acts.
-These enactments have lead to the outright ban on the ownership of all automatic, and most self-loading, firearms in the UK.
-The ownership of breech-loading handguns is also very tightly controlled and effectively limited to those persons who may require such a handgun for the non routine humane killing of injured or dangerous animals.
+Since 1920, the UK has been gradually implementing strict regulation of the civilian ownership of firearms through 1920, 1937, 1968, 1988, (amendment), and 1997, (amendment), Firearms Acts.
+These enactments have to lead to the outright ban on the ownership of all automatic, and most self-loading, firearms in the UK.
+The ownership of breech-loading handguns is also very tightly controlled and effectively limited to those persons who may require such a handgun for the non-routine humane killing of injured or dangerous animals.

 If you wish to obtain a gun in the UK, you need to have either a Shotgun Certificate, (SGC), or a Firearm Certificate, (FAC).
 Both of these are issued by local police after the applicant has met the required criteria.
-This criteria includes having no criminal convictions, no medical conditions or disability, including alcohol and drug related conditions, no history of treatment for depression, or any other kind of mental or nervous disorder, or epilepsy.
-You need to also provide reasons as to why you require guns, and "self defence" is not considered an acceptable "good reason" for firearm ownership.
+These criteria include having no criminal convictions, no medical conditions or disability, including alcohol and drug related conditions, no history of treatment for depression, or any other kind of mental or nervous disorder, or epilepsy.
+You need to also provide reasons as to why you require guns, and "self-defence" is not considered an acceptable "good reason" for firearm ownership.